Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon R9 380 4G is a small bit (approximately 15%) better at anisotropic filtering than the Geforce GTX 760. (explain)
+Texel RateThe Radeon R9 380 4G is a little bit (about 15%) faster with regards to anisotropic filtering than the Geforce GTX 760. (explain)

-Pixel RateIf using a high resolution is important to you, then the Geforce GTX 760 is superior to the Radeon R9 380 4G, but only just. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Geforce GTX 760 is a better choice, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison